tgirke/GEN242-2021/content/en/assignments/Projects/project_data.md

 5. Download the FASTQ files of your project with `getSRAfastq` (see below) to the `data` directory of your project, here '/bigdata/gen242/<user_name>/projdata/data'.
 6. Generate a proper `targets` file for your project where the first column(s) point(s) to the downloaded FASTQ files.
 In addition, provide sample names matching the experimental design (columns: `SampleNames` and `Factor`).
 7. Inspect and adjust the `.param` files you will be using.
 For instance, make sure the software modules you are loading and the path to the reference genome are correct.
 8. Every time you start working on your project you `cd` into the directory of the repository and then run `git pull` to get the latest change.
-When you are done, you commit and push your changes back to GitHub with `git commit -am "some edits"; git push -u origin master`.
+When you are done, you commit and push your changes back to GitHub with `git commit -am "some edits"; git push -u origin main`.

 ## Download of project data